christophersbarrett/mulberry-wiki/Page-Definitions.md

 page_defs can use Mulberry's built-in components and capabilities, or you can create your own custom components and capabilities.

-Mulberry can create the YAML skeleton for a new page_def (page_def to save you some typing) for you:
+Mulberry can create the YAML skeleton for a new page_def for you:

     mulberry create page_def my-pagedef